Tutorial: Use Dapr Bindings for event-driven work

 Clean up resources

-If you're not going to continue to use this application, delete the Azure resources you've provisioned with the following command.
+If you're not going to continue to use this application, run the following command to delete the Azure resources you created.

 azd down